bohewu/HybridIdP/docs/idp_req_details.md

 - **6.4: Login Activity View:** Display recent sign-in events for the current user.
   - **Verification:** A user can see a list of their recent login attempts.
   - **Agent Question:** "Phase 6 is complete.
 The project is finished.
 Congratulations!"

+---

+## Future Enhancements

+The following features are documented separately and can be implemented after the core project is complete:

+- **Multi-Factor Authentication (MFA):** See `docs/idp_mfa_req.md` for detailed TOTP-based MFA implementation requirements, including user enrollment, login flow integration, and account recovery.
+- **Content Security Policy (CSP):** See `docs/idp_future_enhancements.md` for CSP hardening guidelines.
+- **User Email Verification:** See `docs/idp_future_enhancements.md` for email verification flow requirements.